ernest-emmanuel-utibe/ernest-emmanuel-utibe/README.md

 ## Glad to have you here! 🧍

-I'm a Cloud and Software Engineer passionate about designing, deploying, and managing applications both in the cloud.
+I'm a Cloud Engineer and Software Engineer passionate about designing, deploying, and managing applications both in the cloud.

 In my role as a Cloud Engineer, I specialize in creating efficient, powerful, and distributed systems that are synchronized and visually appealing.
 I handle everything from system design to database management, security, server optimization, and deployment.